Health and Social Care

 Learners who have already completed the NCFE Level 2 Certificate in Awareness of Mental Health Problems course won’t be able to enrol on this course, as the units are the same between the two courses.
 The difference is that the assessments are structured differently in each, to emphasise different aspects of Mental Health.

-The allotted time for completion of this course is seven months.
+The allotted time for completion of this course is six months.

 Ready to apply?